 On its website, Hadaf claims that Brillia has been “verified by science.”
 They have posted one study conducted by Timothy Allen, Rashash Dhoaklokia, Sylvia Johnson-Park, Giridar MNV and Naveed Basha Court, which was published, but not peer-reviewed. https://www.oatext.com/clinical-and-safety-evaluation-of-brillia-patients-with-attention-deficit-hyperactivity-disorder.php

-The idea that S-100β protein may influence ADHD symptoms is intriguing, though we were unable to find 1) studies published in peer reviewed scientific journal articles showing improvement in ADHD symptoms after treatment with Lapine S-100β immune globulin or 2) that the S-100β protein causes ADHD symptoms.
+The idea that S-100β protein may influence cognitive well-being is intriguing, though we were unable to find 1) studies published in peer reviewed scientific journal articles showing improvement in cognition after treatment with Lapine S-100β immune globulin or 2) that the S-100β protein causes a lack of focus and emotional balance.

 There is some scientific literature that supports the position that S-100β protein levels increase as a result of neurological inflammation, but the evidence is little to nonexistent that high S-100β protein levels cause ADHD symptoms.
 Correlation is not causation.
 And that is assuming neurological inflammation causes ADHD.
 Another correlation is not causation.
 As stated above, we were unable to find further scientific support that decreasing S-100β protein levels corresponds with decreased ADHD symptoms, whether it be increased attention or decreased hyperactivity.

-We hope that people explore all their options for managing ADHD symptoms, as symptoms vary as much as treatment methods.
-The health and nutrition of the brain should always be part of an integrative approach to managing ADHD.
-The nutrients with the most scientific support for helping manage ADHD symptoms are omega-3 fatty acids.
-There is also significant support that providing neurotransmitter cofactors (vitamins) and certain minerals (magnesium, zinc, and iron) help manage symptoms.
+We hope that people explore all their options for improving focus and emotional balance.
+The health and nutrition of the brain should always be part of an integrative approach.
+The nutrients with the most scientific support for supporting focus and enotional balance are omega-3 fatty acids.
+There is also significant support that providing neurotransmitter cofactors (vitamins) and certain minerals (magnesium, zinc, and iron) is beneficial.

 The scientific journal articles that support the inclusion of every ingredient in Accentrate® can be found here:https://accentrate.com/complete-list-of-all-referenced-studies/